NYU offers study away outside New York for a semester or a year at its global academic centers:

 NYU Shanghai, the University’s second degree granting campus outside the U.S., offers a study away option for students interested in a semester or year studying in this exciting business and cultural center.
 Located in the Pudong district in the heart of China’s most dynamic city, with a population estimated to be between 16 and 24 million, the NYU Shanghai campus has facilities for academics and research, library, computer labs, and student activities.
 Students are guaranteed housing in NYU-arranged residences a short transit ride from campus.

 A metropolis with strikingly modern architecture, Shanghai is the perfect locale from which to observe the interplay of various forces that have turned China’s economy into one of the world’s largest in a very short time.
 At NYU Shanghai students will find courses taught in English by prestigious faculty in a variety of disciplines in liberal arts, science, and engineering.
 Students are drawn to NYU Shanghai from China, the United States, and from around the world, all seeking an academic environment that encourages cross-cultural learning, exploration, and development.
 NYU Shanghai provides students with access to on-site academic administrators who will advise them during their stay, as well as to a full-time student affairs staff.
 Studying at NYU Shanghai affords students the exceptional opportunity to learn about the history and culture of this ever-developing country while participating in the vibrant activities of day-to-day life in Shanghai.

-Liberal Studies offers a sophomore fall semester program for Core Program students, as well as a junior year program at NYU Shanghai for Global Liberal Studies students.
+Liberal Studies offers a sophomore fall semester program for Core Program students, as well as a junior year program for Global Liberal Studies students, at NYU Shanghai.
 For more information about the program, please see Global Study.